arseneoaa/cryptoExchangeDashboard/backend/README.md

 ## Next steps

 - check logic
-- add dockerfile
 - add unit and e2e testing
   - singleton/multiple instances where needed
-  - book snapshot and update handling
+  - book snapshot and update handling and checksum
-- add summary of how it works
 - error handling
 - restart ws connection to exchanges if it breaks
 - add some type checking as the project might grow
 - add more exchanges
+- check load with 10+ keypairs